Sequential Quantum Secret Sharing in a Noisy Environment aided with Weak Measurements: Introduction

 It is quite well-known that environmental interactions incurring loss of fidelity of the shared secret is an ubiquitous process and unless controlled using well-formulated schemes can reduce a shared secret in a pure state to one in maximally mixed state during the reconstruction phase.
 Hence it becomes imperative to devise schemes of improving the fidelity of shared secret.
 In references \cite{Koashi-1999, Kim-2009, Lee-2011, Kim-2012}, authors have suggested that one can apply weak measurements \cite{Aharonov-1988} to protect the fidelity of quantum states subjected to decoherence through an amplitude damping channel (ADC) and this technique is even shown to be practically implementable.
 Recently in \cite{Pramanik-2013}, authors have shown how efficiently one can employ the technique of weak measurement with post selection and its reversal to improve the fidelity of teleportation through an ADC.
 They also show how to exploit the power of post selection \cite{Aharonov-1988} in weak measurements to work with sub-ensemble of the initial states and hence reduce the suppression of decoherence of the transmitted qubits.

 In this work we have given a protocol for sequential multi qubit secret sharing.
 This sequential secret sharing is useful when the dealer is not having all the secrets at the beginning of the protocol and wishes to send the secrets at subsequent stages.
-By our protocol one can achieve sequential secret sharing.
+By our protocol one can achieve sequential secret sharing using lesser number of qubits and classical bits of communication than any other existing quantum secret sharing protocols when performed repeatedly.
 We have also considered a realistic situation when the qubits are transferred from the dealer to other parties through noisy quantum channel.
 In that case we have seen that the fidelity of secret sharing at the $k^{th}$ iteration is independent of the effect of noise at the $(k-1)^{th}$ iteration.
 Finally we employ the technique of weak measurement with post selection and its reversal to improve the fidelity of the shared secret under the effect of ADC.
 For any given input state parameters and strength of decoherence channel, we find out for what values of strength parameters of weak measurement and reverse weak measurement will help one to gain maximum fidelity of reconstructing the shared secret.
 We also show how the success probability of such an improvement technique decreases with increase in strength of weak measurement and that of the decoherence channel.